-Written, co-produced and directed by Sandra Sciberras, the movie stars Jolene Anderson, Stef Dawson, Talina Naviede and Harry Greenwood.
+Written, co-produced and directed by Sandra Sciberras (co-producer of Witches of Blackwood), the movie stars Jolene Anderson, Stef Dawson, Talina Naviede and Harry Greenwood.

 An alien spacecraft crash-lands in an isolated town in the middle of the harsh desert.
 It’s protected content is damaged, releasing an insidious parasite that attacks the brain of all creatures including humans, making them disorientated, unnaturally strong, and violent if that’s where the subconscious takes them.

 Sergeant Joanne Sharp, long time local cop desperately yearns for the city after being dragged back to the small township with the birth of her nephew.
 Determined to take her feisty younger sister Samantha and eight-year-old son Simon to the city, wakes to find the township without communication.

 Arriving at the local police station to her police officer partner Luke Dawson, they venture into the town trying to solve unexpected events, that at first appear simple, but before long, they both realise are harbingers of horror to come.